Other Italian Concerns

 Today refugees’ situation

 We believe that we must be concerned, about these things that are happening today, but at the same time we should not despair, because the world has always been a bit like this, it goes up and down, and there are always problems to be solved.
 Sometimes these problems are solved fast and sometimes we need to wait a bit longer.
-But I believe that we should have our say, sometimes one of us can express a different idea that can be helpful.

 I believe that we have said a few things in this article, and there is a lot more that could be said, but what is at the top of my mind are the refugees that need help.
 Now the earthquake refugees need a roof over their head, because it is cold over there in winter, and then they need their houses rebuilt, as promised from the Italian government, when the earthquake struck; I believe that this has partly been achieved the rest remain to be seen.